 Implementing the Programs.
 By January 2002, the Department of Defense had obligated nearly \$3 billion for CTR projects and had spent nearly \$2.4 billion implementing those efforts.
-Early projects focused on transportation of nuclear warheads; the United States provided secure rail cars, storage containers, and kevlar blankets to protect nuclear warheads moving to storage areas inside Russia.
-The United States is also helping Russia with nuclear weapons control and accounting systems at storage facilities.
+Early projects focused on transportation of nuclear warheads; the United States is also helping Russia with nuclear weapons control and accounting systems at storage facilities.
 CTR projects have also helped Belarus, Ukraine, and Kazakhstan eliminate Soviet-era strategic nuclear weapons and facilities on their territories.
-In FY1999, DOD requested funds to begin helping Russia with a warhead dismantling project.
 The two sides are also building a storage facility at Mayak for plutonium removed from Russia's nuclear weapons.
 The facility's design has been completed and construction is underway.
 However delays have occurred because Russia has been unable to fund its portion of the project and the two sides have been unable to agree on transparency measures that will ensure that materials stored in the facility are not removed and returned to nuclear weapons uses.

-The CTR program also funded projects that addressed a particular proliferation concern.
+The CTR program has funded projects that addressed a particular proliferation concerns.
 In November 1997, the United States purchased 21 nuclear-capable MIG-29 aircraft from the Republic of Moldova.
-The United States feared that Moldova might sell these aircraft to a nation seeking nuclear delivery capabilities.
 In April 1998, the United States and Great Britain moved 8.8 pounds of highly enriched uranium and 17.6 pounds of highly radioactive spent fuel from a nuclear reactor outside Tbilisi, Georgia to Dounreay, Scotland.
-According to officials in the U.S. State Department, Georgia had first requested assistance in securing these materials in 1996.
-The U.S. Department of Energy worked to improve security at the facility, with both physical improvements and changes in security procedures.
-But the U.S., U.K. and Georgia eventually agreed that the only way to be sure the materials were safe was to remove them from the country.
-In September 1998, the government of Kazakhstan announced that it planned to move 3 tons of weapons-useable nuclear materials from a facility near the Iranian border to Semipalatinsk, on the other side of the nation, over the next several years.
+In September 1998, the government of Kazakhstan announced that it planned to move 3 tons of weapons-useable nuclear materials from a facility near the Iranian border to Semipalatinsk, on the other side of the nation.
 Funds from the CTR program would help secure this material, as well.